Advantages and Disadvantages of Direct Taxes

 Direct taxes refer to the type of tax which is directly imposed on a person.
 A direct tax has to be paid by the person on whom the tax was legally imposed on in the first place.
 In other words, unlike indirect taxes, the burden of a direct tax cannot be shifted to someone else.

 Like any other type of tax, direct taxes have their own advantages and disadvantages.
 In this article, we will be discussing some of the most notable advantages and disadvantages of direct taxes, which may also be referred as the merits and demerits of direct taxes.

 A direct tax is concretely in accordance with the canon of equality.
-Since it is imposed specifically to persons, belong to certain categories and income-groups, it serves the purpose of justice and equality.
+Since it is imposed specifically to persons belonging to certain categories and income groups, it serves the purpose of justice and equality.

-Direct taxes are also in accordance with the canon of certainty, which is an important to consider.
+Direct taxes are also in accordance with the canon of certainty, which is a important to consider.
 The canon of certainty states that the amount of tax should be certain and definite to the taxpayer.
 There should not be any ambiguity regarding the amount of tax to be paid.
-As the amount of direct tax is decided well-before the submission date, the taxpayer has a fair bit of idea of the tax amount that he will be paying.
+As the amount of direct tax is decided well-before the submission date, the taxpayer has a fair idea of the amount that he will be paying.